 Give me some space so that I may rebel.
-Do you not see that only after I sip that defiance, I may morph into the most poised person there could be?
+Do you not see that only after I drink that defiance, I may morph into the most poised person there could be?

 Give me that assurance, just a tiny assurance that I don’t really have any obligations, not even to myself.
 Do you not see that in that careless arrogance are the seeds of deep responsibility?

-Give me space to feel my pain fully, without having to minimize it by mapping it on the scale of global suffering.
-When I truly see my pain, that understanding will hold the beginning of an unbound empathy.
+Give me space to feel my pain fully, without having to minimize it by mapping on the scale of global suffering.
+When I truly see my pain, wouldn’t that understanding hold the beginning of an unbound empathy?

 Let me be in that space where there is no one feeding me intelligent teachings.
-Not even that ancient wisdom that tells me again and again to ‘live in the moment’.
-For when I am ‘thinking’ about living in the moment, am I really living in the moment?
+Not even that ancient wisdom that tells me to ‘live in the moment’.
+For when I am thinking about living in the moment, am I really living in the moment?

-Give me a moment where I may forget present.
-Where I may face my past, unfold the dreams of future and watch as they both fade away slowly and then zero in on present.
+Give me a moment where I may forget my present.
+Where I may face my past, unfold the dreams of my future and watch as they both fade away slowly to zero in on present.

 Give me space to bury my prejudices.
 When I bury them and stand with my head straight, give me the freedom to even bury my happiness if I so choose.

 Give me space so I can place a few musical notes in it and spread the crescendo of my melody.
 For without that space, there is no music.
 Without that space, there is no painting.
-Give me some space when I dance so my feet may fall lightly even on unfamiliar beats.
+Give me some space so when I dance, my feet may fall lightly even on unfamiliar beats.

 A space so gentle and flexible that it can dance and twist, and I will watch as thousand universes awaken in that möbius strip.

-If you have read thus far, let me just say: this is not a prayer, not at all.
+If you have read thus far, let me just say this.
+This is not a prayer.
+Not at all.
 I am not asking for anything.
 It is simply a conviction that forms the conditions of my life, my being.